 Choosing the right careline or lifeline service for your relatives can be a real headache.
-For many its the first time they may have come across this kind of technology and are unsure where to go.
-So with a quick search on Google you’re confronted with careline services in all shapes and sizes!
+For many, this is the first time they may have come across this kind of technology and are unsure where to go.
+With an easy Google search you’re confronted with careline services in all shapes and sizes!
 The question is who do you choose?

-When you search for a careline alarm provider online you will be presented with many results showing local authority careline services.
+When you search for a monitored personal alarm provider online, you will be presented with many results showing local authority careline services.
 These can provide a very good service but the costs can vary dramatically from one region to another.
 The main reason for this is that some councils will subsidise their careline provision such as in Manchester.
-However in other areas of the UK, Local Authorities have removed all subsidies all together such as in Glasgow.
-The results are careline costs have spiralled for users.
+However in other areas of the UK, Local Authorities have removed all subsidies altogether such as in Glasgow.
+The results are that careline costs have spiralled for users.

-The same search will also show up a number of national providers such as AgeUK and Telecare24.
+The same search will also turn up a number of national providers, such as AgeUK and Telecare24.
 These are the big players in the careline industry and are backed by leading charities or endorsed by well known medical experts.
-National providers tend to offer the best value for money as they are have far larger customer numbers and therefore a lower cost base.
+National providers tend to offer the best value for money.
+This is because they have far larger customer numbers and a lower cost base.

-However, we have received worrying reports in recent months of some careline providers setting up so called “national” services.
-When you scratch beneath the surface you find they are not who they appear to be.
-Some even offer to send “advisors” round to your home.
-You are more likely to find they are somewhat more like salespeople than advisors.
+However, we have received worrying reports in recent months about some careline providers setting up so-called “national” services.
+When you scratch beneath the surface, you find they are not who they appear to be.
+Some offer to send “advisors” round to your home.
+You are more likely to find that they are somewhat more like salespeople than advisors.

-We have even seen evidence of some telecare providers who give the impression of being a national alarm provider online – who are in fact operating from their own private home.
-Hardly the kind of organisation you would want to entrust the welfare of your loved ones to!
+We have seen evidence of some telecare providers who give the impression of being a national alarm provider online, – who are in fact operating from their own private homes.
+This is definitely not the kind of organisation to trust with your loved ones’ welfare!

-The fact is anyone can set up a careline operation, so here’s our top tips for choosing a careline alarm provider you can have confidence in:
+The fact is, anyone can set up a careline operation, here are our top tips for choosing a personal alarm provider you can put your confidence in:

 - Ensure the careline organisation is TSA accredited.